 I used MegaDating during my 100-date experiment to find a compatible, long-term partner.
 It worked for me and it can work for you too!

 Ready to get started?
 Head over to my calendar and book a 1-on-1 Skype session with me today.
-During our 50-minute session, we will create a dating action plan to help you overcome your dating roadblocks and crush your goals.
+During our intro session, we will create a dating action plan to help you overcome your dating roadblocks and crush your goals.
+We’ll also determine if my 3 month coaching program could be right for you.